axibase/axibase-charts/syntax/functions.md

 ## [⇧](#header) <a name="getSeries"></a> getSeries()

 ### Description
-From the `url` loads series for the `metric` and the `entity`, which last data point has been added after the `minInsertDate` and before the `maxInsertDate`.
+Loads a series for the `metric` and the `entity` from a defined `url`, whose last data point has been added after the `minInsertDate` and before the `maxInsertDate`.
 Additional `queryParameters` can be specified.
-Returns loaded series.
+Returns a loaded series.

 ### Syntax
 ```